ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Actually the `Send` AutoIt function uses one of the WinAPI subroutines or functions.
 It will be useful to discover which one of the possible WinAPI functions have been used.
 API Monitor is a suitable tool for hooking API calls that are made by an application.
 We will rely on it in our research.

-These are steps to monitor `Send.au3` script's WinAPI calls:
+These are steps to monitor WinAPI calls of the `Send.au3` script:

 1. Launch the API Monitor 32-bit application.
 2. Find *Ctrl+F* and select the "Keyboard an Mouse Input" item in the "API Filter" child window.